higorhlg/Be-The-Hero/readme.md

 yarn start
 ```

-When the web application is running, it can be seen on a browser on the URL displayed in the CLI that's running it.

-To run the mobile application you will deal with expo, start the project normally with yarn start and acess the URL displayed on CLI to acess expo.
+Both the web and mobile application will give you a URL that can be acessed through a browser to view the application, the mobile version URL will take you to a Expo page where you can choose to run the application via simulator or real smartphone.

 <h3> Credits </h3>
 The project was developed during the 11th omnistack week.
 The Omnistack week is organized by the Rocketseat team, which are to be credited for the app idea.
 The project is under the MIT License.